Bella Hadid Flaunts Figure In Sheer Blouse Sans Bra During NYFW

 In the accessories department, Hadid donned one large earring and had a bracelet peeking out from the bottom of her poofy sleeve.

-The brunette bombshell kept things simple with her hair and make-up, keeping the focus on her slender frame.
+The brunette bombshell kept things simple with her hair and makeup, keeping the focus on her slender frame.
 Parted in the center, Bella’s gorgeous brown locks were pulled back into a tight bun.
-She accentuated her creamy complexion with minimal make-up.
+She accentuated her creamy complexion with minimal makeup.

 Bella later hit the runway in a second – and even more dazzling – ensemble.
-Hadid’s second piece was a gold and silver strapless dress that hugged her figure in all the right places, Daily Mail reports.
+Hadid’s second piece was a gold and silver strapless dress that hugged her figure in all the right places, the Daily Mail reports.

 The largely gold dress shifted to a gorgeous silver at the skirt with a silver lace layer underneath.